simplybusiness/signal/README.md

 ### Obtain Twilio account SID and its auth token

-Follow [this Twilio guide](https://support.twilio.com/hc/en-us/articles/223136027-Auth-Tokens-and-how-to-change-them) to botain Account SID and Auth token, then add them to `config/config.yml` as `account_sid` and `auth_token`
+Follow [this Twilio guide](https://support.twilio.com/hc/en-us/articles/223136027-Auth-Tokens-and-how-to-change-them) to obtain Account SID and Auth token, then add them to `config/config.yml` as `account_sid` and `auth_token`

 ### Purchase a Twilio incoming number